-Send Error The average rate at which monitored network adapters encounter errors while receiving data from the network during the selected time ange.

-Receive Error The average rate at which monitored network adapters encounter packets while sending data to the network.
+Send Error The average rate at which monitored network adapters encounter errors while receiving data from the network during the selected time range packets while sending data to the network.
 By default, network adapters send or receive multiple data packets in a single request.
 When data packets are dropped before reaching their destinations, this may indicate a problem with the network connection or the network adapters.

+Receive Error The average rate at which monitored network adapters encounter packets while receiving data from the network.

-Inbound The current rate at which monitored network adapters drop data packets while receiving data from the network.
+Inbound The current rate at which monitored network adapters drop data packets while sending data to the network during the selected time

-Outbound The current rate at which monitored network adapters drop data packets while sending data to the network during the selected time packets while receiving data from the network during the selected time
+Outbound The current rate at which monitored network adapters drop data packets while receiving data from the network during the selected time